nedtaylor/athena/docs/source/tutorials/custom_initialisers.rst

 Required Procedures
 ~~~~~~~~~~~~~~~~~~~

-* **initialise**: Initialize weights/biases with the desired distribution or strategy
+* **initialise**: Initialise weights/biases with the desired distribution or strategy

 Essential Structure
 ~~~~~~~~~~~~~~~~~~~